Leeds City Transport No. 600

 As a non-standard tramcar 600 was last used in service on 27 September 1957, after which it remained in storage at the Swinegate depot until the closure of the Leeds system on 7 November 1959.
 It was then sold to an enthusiast and transported to Crich in May 1960.
 It did operate briefly at the museum in the early days (between 1969 and 1972) and even achieved a brief moment of glory before that when it became the first Leeds tram (and also the first four-motor tram) to run under its own power at Crich in September 1969.

 Despite its unusually short working life, however, it was unable to join the operating fleet because its replacement bogies – which were sourced from a tram that was damaged in a fire at Liverpool’s Green Lane depot – have cracks in the side frames.
-Since its arrival at the museum, most of its time has been spent either as a static display or in storage at Clay Cross, which is where it is currently housed.
+Since its arrival at the museum, most of its time has been spent either as a static display or in the museum’s off-site storage facility, where it is currently housed.

 Leeds 600 illustrates a familiar dilemma confronting the tramway museum at Crich.
 As an unusual tramcar with an interesting history, it was the type of tramcar that was popular with enthusiasts, which made it a prime candidate for acquisition in the early days of the tramway preservation movement.
 For a museum that aims to depict the historical development of the tramcar, however, ‘one-off vehicles’ such as 600 can present a problem, particularly where they have been extensively modified and have had little significant influence on tramcar evolution more generally.
 The dilemma is particularly acute where space for displaying and even storing the many tramcars in the collection is at a premium.